RolandOroz/NewsLogLayout/README.md

 # NewsLogLayout
-Log Layout in html &amp; css
+This is a Log-Layout in html and css

+To run:
+1. Create a folder
+2. Copy both files in the same folder you created
+3. Double click on "BlogLayoutTemplate"